OnToologyUser/survey-ontology/README.md

 ### Purpose and scope of the vocabulary

-Publish survey and answers collected as linked data research objects.
+Coney is an innovative survey instrument to enhance user engagement.
+It exploits a conversational approach, by administering questionnaires mimicking a chat.
+To implement FAIR principles, to pave the way for the adoption of Coney within Open Science and to promote responsible and reproducible research, we offer the graph-based model of Coney as an open ontological model; this allows to publish and to share on the web both the surveys and their collected answers as linked data research objects.

+The intended use of terms and their relations with referred ontologies are detailed in the [diagram](docs/ontology.png).

 ### Development phases